meiazero/fii-recommendation/README.md

 > This is a personal project to analyze FII's (real estate investment funds).

+⚠️ the project is still in development ⚠️

 ## What is a FII?

 FII is Fundo de Investimento Imobiliário, a real estate investment funds, that invests in